danifunker/usbode/README.md

 ## Youtube Video
 I created a [YouTube video](https://www.youtube.com/watch?v=o7qsI4J0sys) which covers the old installation process.
 The new process is almost the same, just no files are required to copy after imaging the device.

-This project will also be featured on video on [PhilsComputerLab](https://www.youtube.com/channel/UCj9IJ2QvygoBJKSOnUgXIRA)!
+This project is also featured on video on [PhilsComputerLab](https://www.youtube.com/channel/UCj9IJ2QvygoBJKSOnUgXIRA)!
 Here is his [first video](https://www.youtube.com/watch?v=Is3ULD0ZXnI).
 Please like and subscribe to Phil so you can stay up to date on this project and many other cool retro computing things!